DataFire/Integrations/integrations/generated/google_container/README.md

 * output [Operation](#operation)

 ### projects.zones.clusters.locations
-Sets the locations of a specific cluster.
+Sets the locations for a specific cluster.

 ```js